What courses do you offer?

-The Certificate II in Indigenous Leadership has two (2) residential blocks, 10 days total.
+- The 10412NAT Certificate II in Indigenous Leadership has two (2) residential blocks (10 weeks total)

-The Certificate IV in Business (Governance) and the Certificate IV in Indigenous Leaderships has three (3) residential blocks, 15 days total.
+- The BSB41915 Certificate IV in Business (Governance) and 10413NAT Certificate IV in Indigenous Leaderships has three (3) residential blocks, (15 weeks total)

 How do I apply for a course and the Enrolment Process?

-The AILC will be in contact with you to confirm if a position is available for your upcoming course.
-All student enquiries are placed on a register, from there the first 35 on the register will be selected to fill the course.
+The AILC will be in contact with you to confirm if a position is available for the upcoming course.
+All student enquiries are placed on a register; from there the first 35 on the register will be selected to fill the course.

-Is there an age limit for the course?
+Is there an age requirement for the course?

 To be accepted in our courses you must be 18 or over.